sfc-gh-dwilczak/tutorials/docs/snowflake/container/introduction/introduction.md

     website: digest: sha256:f0ef0b8e2a6e9fa218fd7cd771bce6befeecd1d62a26c740df8fb8b45ed6831c size: 3045
     ```

-## Snowflake :octicons-feed-tag-16:
+## Run :octicons-feed-tag-16:
 Lets switch back to snowflake to start our container.

-### Run the container service
 Create the service with our inline service specification and go to the URL given.

 === ":octicons-image-16: SQL"